learn-co-students/javascript-assessment-web-0217/README.md

   + returns a string of html
     + html has an `li` tag with an `id` field and shows the comment

-**NOTE:** All of the above will be tested thouroughly, so make sure your associations are working properly!
+**NOTE:** All of the above will be tested thoroughly, so make sure your associations are working properly!